-Revenues are derived from user fees charged for softball, volleyball, basketball, gymnastics, recreation classes, baseball, concessions, and special events.
-Total Fiscal 2022 revenues for the Recreation Fund are projected to be \$360,568, a decrease of 3.70% from the revised Fiscal 2021 estimate of \$374,420.
-For FY 2022, recreation activities are set to being back on track after an unusual 2020 and 2021 due to COVID-19.
+Revenues are derived from user fees charged for softball, volleyball, basketball, gymnastics, recreation classes, baseball, youth soccer, concessions, and special events.
+Total Fiscal 2023 revenues for the Recreation Fund are projected to be \$466,568, an increase of 17.09% from the revised Fiscal 2022 estimate of \$398,486.
+For FY 2023, a youth soccer program was established increasing revenues for this fund.

 The Pines Theater Fund was established by a sponsorship from the Lufkin Convention & Visitor Bureau.
-Beginning in Fiscal 2022 this fund will be used as a mechanism to fund the operations and care of the Pines Theater building.
-The Fiscal 2022 projected revenue is \$172,876 to be generated from use fees and transfers from the Hotel/Motel tax fund.
+Beginning in Fiscal 2023 this fund will be used as a mechanism to fund the operations and care of the Pines Theater building.
+The Fiscal 2023 projected revenue is \$36,756 to be mostly generated from transfers from the Hotel/Motel tax fund.